Signed in as:

 We believe that Betty's Dream is more than just a WWII aircraft.
 She is a flying museum, a time capsule that is at the top of all B-25 restorations worldwide.

-B-25J "Betty's Dream" 499th Bomb Squadron 345th BG 1945 Nose Art Bat Outta Hell Le Shima Auxilliary Airfield
+B-25J "Betty's Dream" 499th Bomb Squadron 345th BG 1945 Nose Art Bat Outta Hell Le Shima Auxiliary Airfield

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.